Facebook puts Instagram for kids on hold after pushback

 Mosseri maintained Monday that the company believes it's better for children under 13 to have a specific platform for age-appropriate content, and that other companies like TikTok and YouTube have app versions for that age group.

-“We firmly believe that it’s better for parents to have the option to give their children access to a version of Instagram that is designed for them — where parents can supervise and control their experience — than relying on an app’s ability to verify the age of kids who are too young to have an ID," he wrote.
+He said in a blog post that it's better to have a version of Instagram where parents can supervise and control their experience rather than relying on the company’s ability to verify if kids are old enough to use the app.

 Mosseri said that Instagram for kids is meant for those between the ages of 10 and 12, not younger.
 It will require parental permission to join, be ad free, and will include age-appropriate content and features.
 Parents will be able to supervise the time their children spend on the app, oversee who can message them, who can follow them and who they can follow.